Q&As for students

 - make references that could identify another individual e.g. a course leader or head of department.

 Some universities/colleges have opted to ask their students optional questions appended to the 27 core questions.
 If you are a student at one such university/college, you will only be asked these additional questions after you have completed the core questionnaire online.
 Completion of these questions is not obligatory, therefore if you decline to do so, your answers for the core NSS questions will still be submitted.
 The extra questions should only take a few minutes to complete.
 The answers to these questions will only be provided to your universities/colleges and will not be made publicly available.

 The NSS is conducted for three main reasons:

-- To inform student decisions: it enables prospective students to compare courses at different institutions when deciding what and where to study.
+- To inform student decisions - it enables prospective students to compare courses at different universities/colleges when deciding what and where to study.

-- To provide information to enhance the student learning experience- universities and colleges use the results to help develop their courses and facilities for future students.
+- To provide information to enhance the student experience - universities and colleges use the results to help improve their courses, facilities and the student learning experience for current and future students.

 - How will the results be used?